 Launched H2FIRST and developed the world's first HyStEP Device.
 Through the Hydrogen Fueling Infrastructure Research and Station Technology (H2FIRST) project, a prototype Hydrogen Station Equipment Performance (HyStEP) testing device was developed.
 The prototype is currently being demonstrated in California, enabling new stations to meet fueling protocol requirements.

 Lowered cost of stationary hydrogen storage.
-Advancements in early stage R&D has reduced the cost of 875 bar stationary hydrogen storage by more than 30% since 2011, from $1,450/kg to $1,000/kg through wire wrapped pressure vessels.8
+Advancements in R&D has reduced the cost of 875 bar stationary hydrogen storage by more than 30% since 2011, from $1,450/kg to $1,000/kg through wire wrapped pressure vessels.8

 Formed consortia to leverage lab resources for key challenges and to accelerate progress.
 Activities are aligned with DOE's Energy Materials Network (EMN), and will support the Energy Department's materials research and advanced manufacturing priorities.